al6x/mongodb/readme.md

 - Very small.
 - Schema-less, dynamic.
+- Models can be saved to any collection.
-- Full support for embedded objects.
+- Full support for embedded objects (and MDD composite pattern).
+-